Partner | Wealth Advisor | Chief Strategy Officer | Corporate Professionals and Executives

 Lisa has focused her entire career in wealth management for high-net-worth families.
 "The most rewarding part of my job is helping my clients retire well, with confidence and security about their future."
 Her straight forward, results oriented approach appeals to the busy professional.

-Lisa is a CERTIFIED FINANCIAL PLANNER™ practitioner, an Accredited Estate Planner, and has completed the Investment Management Consultants Association's Investment Analyst Program at the University of California Berkeley Haas School of Business, earning the designation of Certified Investment Management AnalystSM.
-Lisa received her Masters in Business Administration with a personal financial planning concentration from Georgia State University.
-She graduated Summa Cum Laude from Le Moyne College in Syracuse, N.Y. with a bachelor’s degree in finance and economics.
+Lisa is a CERTIFIED FINANCIAL PLANNER™ practitioner and has completed the Investment Management Consultants Association's Investment Analyst Program at the University of California Berkeley Haas School of Business, earning the designation of Certified Investment Management AnalystSM.
+She received her Masters in Business Administration with a personal financial planning concentration from Georgia State University and graduated Summa Cum Laude from Le Moyne College in Syracuse, N.Y. with a bachelor’s degree in finance and economics.

-Lisa and her husband, Jason, enjoy spending time with their three children (7 year old boy/girl twins and 4 year old girl).
-A native of upstate New York, Lisa enjoys running and competing in half and full marathons.
+Lisa and her husband, Jason, enjoy spending time with their three children (11 year old boy/girl twins and 7 year old girl).
+A native of upstate New York, Lisa enjoys running and has competed in half and full marathons.
 She also likes spending hours in her kitchen when she can, cooking new dishes.